 - consumers are protected from inhaling or touching harmful chemicals

 - goods sold are legal, safe and accurately described

 - fire risks are minimised

 The current law that applies to the overall safety of these particular products is the General Product Safety Regulations 2005 (GPSR).
 Under the GPSR, manufacturers, own-branders and importers have the same responsibilities and are collectively termed 'producers'.
 See 'General product safety: producers' for more information on these Regulations.

-There are applicable European standards (for example, BS EN 15426: Candles.
+There are also applicable designated standards* (for example, BS EN 15426: Candles.
 Specification for sooting behaviour, BS EN 15493: Candles.
 Specification for fire safety and BS EN 15494: Candles.
 Product safety labels), which give clear guidance as to how candle safety might be achieved.
-Following these standards will assist you to demonstrate 'due diligence' under the GPSR.
-Furthermore, the concept of 'presumption of conformity' applies to candles: where a product conforms to these harmonised standards the product shall be presumed to be a safe product so far as concerns the risks and categories of risk covered by those standards.
+Following these standards will assist you in demonstrating 'due diligence' under the GPSR.
+Furthermore, the concept of 'presumption of conformity' applies to candles: where a product conforms to these designated standards the product shall be presumed to be a safe product so far as concerns the risks and categories of risk covered by those standards.

-Decorative oil lamps for supply to the general public must not be supplied unless they conform to European Standard BS EN 14059: Decorative oil lamps.
+Decorative oil lamps for supply to the general public must not be supplied unless they conform to the designated Standard BS EN 14059: Decorative oil lamps.
 Safety requirements and test methods.
-Fuels for decorative oil lamps are prohibited if they contain colouring agents or perfumes that present an aspiration hazard and are harmful if swallowed.
+Fuels for decorative oil lamps that present an aspiration hazard and are harmful if swallowed are prohibited if they contain colouring agents or perfumes.
 Lamp oil fuel must be packaged in black opaque containers not exceeding one litre and must be visibly, legibly and indelibly marked as follows:

 - 'Keep lamps filled with this liquid out of the reach of children'